Working With The Business Community

 Checklist for Business Owners

-taxi and limo drivers should take safety precautions.
+- Delivery drivers (PDF) and taxi and limo drivers (PDF) should take safety precautions.

 - Increase scrutiny of public parking lots and vehicles.